Claire Cooper

 Claire Elizabeth Cooper (born 26 October 1980) is a British actress and former gymnast from Wakefield, England, best known for portraying Jacqui McQueen in the Channel 4 soap opera Hollyoaks, a character she played full time from 2006 to 2013 and returned to for one episode in 2023.

 In 2010, Cooper opened a clothing rental boutique called The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Leah Hackett.

+Since 2024, Cooper has played the lead role of Mary Hardacre in the Channel 5 period drama The Hardacres.

 Early life

 Cooper was a British champion gymnast for 10 years.

 Cooper attended the Guildford School of Acting.

 Career

 Cooper has appeared in various British television shows, including a two-part episode on Waking the Dead in 2004.
 She has also made appearances on Coronation Street and Waterloo Road.

 Cooper made her on-screen debut as Jacqui McQueen in Hollyoaks in September 2006.
 She played the character for several years, including in spin-offs Hollyoaks Later in 2009 and Hollyoaks: King of Hearts in 2010.
 She departed from the cast in 2013, but made a cameo appearance in an episode in 2023.

 In 2016, Cooper played the part of Claire in the second series of In the Club.
 Cooper co-owns clothing rental boutique The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Leah Hackett.